woojiahao/git-guide/03-first-commit/README.md

 6. To verify that your changes have been made (adding `a.txt`), visit GitHub and navigate to the repository.
 You will now notice that there is a new file added, `a.txt`.
 Hooray!

     ![]()

+You have successfully made your first commit!
+There may seem to be a lot of things to recall at once, but many of these become habit over time.
+The theory behind Git has to be explained to ensure that you have a clear mental model of what is going on so that future commands or chain of commands will make more sense.
+If you are unsure about anything discussed in this chapter, go over it once again.
+Ensure that you have a clear understanding of what each command can do.